AstraZeneca/MVDA_exploration_tools/README.md

     * Updates to handle pandas tables also as output
     * Separated jupyter notebook examples showing pandas output
     * More unit tests implemented
+* 0.1.8
+    * Update to fit changes in scikit-learn v.
+1.3

 ## License